boeni-industries/aico/docs/concepts/agency/agency-architecture.md

   + Supplies summaries and facts for use in planning and reflection.

 - **World Model Service (Knowledge/Property Graph + Schemas)**
-  + Maintains a hybrid world model combining knowledge/property graph, semantic memory, and embeddings.
+  + Maintains a hybrid world model combining knowledge/property graph, semantic memory, and embeddings, following the core types and relations defined in `agency-ontology-schemas.md` (Person/User/AICOAgent, Activities/Goals/Hobbies, MemoryItem, WorldStateFact, Skill, Place, Device, PerceptualEvent links, etc.).
   + Detects inconsistencies, drifts, and unknowns in AICO’s understanding of the user and environment.
-  + Exposes graph-augmented queries and hypothesis APIs to planning, curiosity, and self-reflection.
+  + Exposes schema- and graph-augmented queries and hypothesis APIs to planning, curiosity, and self-reflection.

 - **Knowledge Graph & Social Relationship Modeling**
   + Provides structured representations of people, entities, and relationships.